 Australia’s roads are busier than ever and careful driving and riding is key to protecting yourself and other drivers.
-Read our checklist for car safety and motorcycle safety to stay safe on the roads.
+Read our checklists for car safety and motorcycle safety to stay safe on the roads.

 Speeding, drink driving, fatigue and failing to wear a seat belt all continue to put drivers at risk.
 We also found that 13,500 accidents happen around traffic lights a year.
 In addition, poor merging skills, tail-gating, in-car distractions such as mobile phones and entertainment systems, and even driver frustration levels are key contributors to crashes.